Combinatorics of Even-Valent Graphs on Riemann Surfaces: Background

-will in turn yield the topological expansion for the free energy.
 If one allows the vector $\boldsymbol{t}$ to be complex, for the cubic and quartic potentials the validity of the topological expansion in certain subsets of the complex plane have been shown respectively in \cite{BDY} and \cite{BGM}.
 For other complex potentials the existence of the topological expansion \eqref{top exp free energy} is not known, although aspects of the associated system of orthogonal polynomials and their equilibrium measures have been studied in the literature, e.g. in \cite{BBGMT, DHK, KS, HKL}.